August 22nd 2021

 Of course, today, we hear a lot about global mental health problems in the media.
 Employers are not blind; they are aware of the problem and notice decreased productivity and lowered mood among their employees.
 Therefore, to a certain extent, they will be understanding of the fact that you felt unwell for a period of time.
 If you reveal your mental state, you definitely hear words of understanding and support from the hiring manager.
 However, regardless of how sympathetic they behave, between two candidates they will always choose the high-energy one.
 This is the reality.

-For all the aforementioned reasons, it is better to keep your mental-health related problems to yourself at the interview, just to keep safe.
+For all the aforementioned reasons, it is better to keep your mental-health-related problems to yourself during the interview, just to keep safe.

 And now, what to say if none of the above happened within your gap year?
 Well, you have a ton of options!
 To list just a few:

-How To Explain a Gap In Your CV, Part #1: Professional Development Courses
+How To Explain a Gap In Your CV, Part #1: Professional Development and Increasing Professional Qualifications.

 Have you tried any methods for increasing your productivity, such as Pomodoro or other techniques?
 Well, it’s also good to mention!
 Although increasing your productivity shouldn’t be the main scope of your response to the question, it will be seen as a positive trait if you mention your practices.
 The point is: better to talk about what you did – even if these are small improvements to your professional qualifications – than focus on all the things that you didn’t do.